-- Operate the installed charging ports during the term of this agreement. - Provide training to tribal members and/or facilities staff to service and maintain the charging station. - Ensure that the charging port uptime for each charging port installed in the project is at least 97 percent of each year for six years after the beginning of operation.
+• Operate the installed charging ports during the term of this Agreement.

+• Ensure that the charging port uptime for each charging port installed in the project is at least 97 percent of each year for six years after the beginning of operation.

 Without limitation to other rights and remedies which the CEC may have, including but not limited to survival provisions specified in the Terms and Conditions of this Agreement, this requirement to ensure operationality for six years after the beginning of operation shall survive the completion or termination date of this Agreement.
-In addition to other requirements in the Terms and Conditions of this Agreement, all CEC-reimbursable expenditures must be incurred within the Agreement term.
+In addition to other requirements in the Terms and Conditions of this Agreement, all CECreimbursable expenditures must be incurred within the Agreement term.

-Task 6.2 Recordkeeping
+Task 7.2 Recordkeeping